maqifrnswa/Simple-Base91/README.md

 C/C++ and Arduino compatible library for encoding &amp; decoding binary data to base91.

+## To install on Arduino

+1. Download the source code (choose "Download Zip" from the green "Code" button above).
+1. In Arduino go to "Sketch->Include Library->Add .ZIP Library..." and select the downloaded zip file.

+The library will now be able to be added using "Sketch->Include Library", and an example will be available in the "File->Examples" menu under "Simple-Base91"

 ## How to use

 See the example for an Arduino C/C++ example.